Make a Stand with a Yo-Yo in Your Hand

 14th Annual Yo Down Show Down

 Free to Enter!
-Contest on Monday, July 4 Register between High Noon up to the event time.
+Contest on Wednesday, July 4th Register between noon - 1:30

 Contest begins promptly at 1:30pm

-at the E3 Children's Museum 302 N. Orchard in Farmington, New Mexico.
+at the E3 Children's Museum 302 N. Orchard Farmington, New Mexico.

 1) Tricks are attempted in order.
 If an initial attempt of a trick is unsuccessful a second attempt will be allowed.
 If the contestant accomplishes the trick on the first try they are given a score of (5); if the make it on the second attempt they are awarded a score of (3).
 Contestant is retired if unable to perform trick on second attempt.
 Contestant with highest number of points wins.
 In case of tie contestants move to tiebreaker.